eladlaor/DockerLogger/README.md

             Timestamps:
             It currently shows 2 hours behind Israel time.

-    Possible Expansions:
+    Further improvements:

         Enhance selection logic:

+            A better selection logic would have been taken into account the frequency of usage for each container and/or image, and would analyze it to determine dynamically its level of importance to the user.
+            Through such a mechanism, the user would both:
+                Be required to less effort in configurations Get a better, more dynamic and service to answer his/her needs.

             Better flexibility as to the the type of logs tracked for an individual container:
                 In the existing implementation,
                 it's either listening to the stderr of all containers, or to no stderr of anyone at all.
                 This would be one of the first things I'd improve given more time.

-            Also,
-            I'd try to implement a logic that attaches containers as a factor of the frequency of their usage, meaning, the number of "get logs" requests made to a specific container in a given time.

         Make the interface more flexible:

             Delete:
                 delete one specific log
                 delete logs of specific container:
                     delete all of its stderr
                     delete all its stdout

             Post: